flemk/modelReconstruction/README.md

 # Model Reconstruction
-this repository provides advanced utility to analyze n-dimensional systems and reconstruct them from its time series.
+This repository provides advanced utility to analyze n-dimensional systems and reconstruct them from its time series.

 # ```reconstructionutils.py```
-use this library to create reconstructed models from your time series. simply type:
+Use this library to create reconstructed models from your time series. simply type:

 ```python
 import reconstructionutils as ru